10 Best Practices For Contacting Highly Successful People

-It’s sponsored by the Small Business Administration, so you know that the professionals involved there are quality people.
+The Small Business Administration sponsors it, so you know the professionals involved there are quality people.

 5. Join Industry Associations

-Again, mostly for small business owners, who are probably a lot of the folks who are reading this article, another option is to join industry associations related to your niche.
+Again, another option is to join industry associations related to your niche, mostly for small business owners, who are probably a lot of the folks who are reading this article.

-For help finding associations you can join, try the website North American Industry Classification System.
+For help finding associations you can join, try the North American Industry Classification System website.

 6. Send Better Emails

 Since most your communications when reaching out to successful people are likely to be of an online nature (namely emails), it’ll be important to send better messages!